 When giving your property a paint makeover, there are a few things that can go wrong.
-We’ve put together some expert advice on 5 painting mistakes to avoid and added some tips and tricks to ensure a successful improvement project.
+We’ve put together a list of the top 5 painting mistakes to avoid and added some tips and tricks to ensure a successful improvement project.

 1. Lack of Preparation